strues/TopShelf/README.md

 Top Shelf Guild
 ===========

-This is currently a fucking disaster that only I can understand.
-Will fix in the morning A website built for a World of Warcraft guild using MongoDB, Angular.js, Express.js, and Node.js.
+A website built for a World of Warcraft guild using MongoDB, Angular.js, Express.js, and Node.js.

 #### Intro